 Outdoor Leadership Program

 Through Sandia Prep's Outdoor Leadership Program (OLP), students experience adventures that allow them to know and appreciate the outdoors, grow in confidence, and develop leadership skills that will last a lifetime.
+There are Outdoor Leadership Program trips at every grade level, more than 23 a year.

 - Responsibility: No-trace camping and the human impact on wilderness areas